SirDap/tripodvideoninja/_posts/2019-04-10-tips-for-using-rendergarden.markdown

 ### Hello RenderGarden

-RenderGarden is a neat way to chunk and multithread renders from After Effects.
+RenderGarden by Mekajiki is a neat way to chunk and multithread renders from After Effects.
 It invokes `aerender` which is a headless way of running After Effects.
 It costs $99 and comes with a 7 day trial.

 In my case I had two computers (the MacBook Pro and the iMac) with the project files accessible via a Synology NAS.
 I installed After Effects on both machines and procured a render-only license from Red Giant via email (less than one business day) to use the iMac as a headless render node.